Kerwood/TL-DR-AZ-103-AzureAdministrator-Labs/README.md

 #### Task 2: Deploy an Azure VM scale set

-1. Create a new resource group `az1000303-RG`
-1. Create a Virtual machine scale set with a Load Balancer and the following properties, in above resource group.
+1. Create a Virtual machine scale set with a Load Balancer, in a new resource group called `az1000303-RG`, with below properties.
     - Name: `az1000303vmss0`
     - Image: `Windows Server 2016 Datacenter`
     - Username: `Student`